Poolitzer/poolitzer.github.io/_pages/starting.md

 #### title='Test'

 This is one of the two required parameters.
-It will be the title of your Telegra.ph post.
+It will be the title of your Telegraph post.

 #### content=[{'tag': 'p', 'children': ['Hello world']}]